topquark22/Plexorino/README.md

 Skeleton code for using the 74HC259 addressable latch with Arduino.
 This increases the number of digital outputs:

-## 16 outputs

-At the expense of 6 output pins on the Arduino, 16 output pins are available with the use of two 74HC259 chips.
+* **16 outputs:** At the expense of 6 output pins on the Arduino, 16 output pins are available with the use of two 74HC259 chips.

-## 8 outputs

-Pin A2 is assigned to control the second 74HC259 (if present.)
+* **8 outputs:** Pin A2 is assigned to control the second 74HC259 (if present.)
 If you only need 8 outputs, then comment out the line `#define USE_BANK2` at the top of `multiplex.ino`.
 This frees up A2 to be used for something else.

 ## Wiring